 From time to time, we may be named as a defendant in legal actions.
-Although there can be no assurance of the outcome of such legal actions, in the opinion of management, we do not have any potential liability related to any current legal proceeding or claim that would individually or in the aggregate materially affect its results of operations, financial condition, or cash flows.
+Although there can be no assurance of the outcome of such legal actions, in the opinion of management, we do not have any potential liability related to any current legal proceeding or claim that would individually or in the aggregate materially affect our results of operations, financial condition, or cash flows.

 Since November 2022, Home REIT and AHRA have been the subject of a series of allegations in the UK media regarding Home REIT's operations, triggered by a report issued by a short seller.
-See Note 19 (Commitments and Contingencies) to our interim condensed consolidated financial statements included in this Quarterly Report.
+On October 6, 2023, AFM UK and ARE received a pre-action letter of claim from a law firm acting for a group of current and former shareholders in Home REIT asserting potential claims they may bring against those two entities, amongst others.
+See Note 19 (Commitments and Contingencies) for more information.